astramieri/oracle-apex/docs/approvals.md

 The Approvals Component allows Oracle APEX to create tasks for user approval.
 The APEX Approvals Component is a toolkit for implementing human approvals into your application.

-You can setup task approvals and administrators are design time or determine them dynamically at runtime based on data related to the task.
+You can setup task approvers and administrators at design time or determine them dynamically at runtime based on data related to the task.

 ## Building Blocks